alyboba/cfms-website.github.io/src/site/_news/md-financial-management-and-canadian-federation-of-medical-students-renew-partnership.md

 ### <br>About the Canadian Federation of Medical Students

-The [CFMS](http://www.cfms.org/ "")&nbsp;represents over 8,000 medical students from 15 Canadian medical student societies throughout Canada.
+The [CFMS](https://www.cfms.org/) represents over 8,000 medical students from 15 Canadian medical student societies throughout Canada.
 The CFMS represents medical students to the public, the federal government, and national and international medical organizations.
 As the national voice of Canadian medical students, the CFMS connects, supports and represents its membership as they learn to serve patients and society.

-&nbsp;

 ### <br>Media Contact